cdapio/cdap/docs/developer-guide/source/intro.rst

 - **Metrics, Logging and Monitoring:** system and user-defined metrics, along with standard SLF4J logs, a testing framework and the ability to attach a remote debugger;

-- **Management Dashboard:** available for deploying, querying and managing the Server;
+- **Management Console:** available for deploying, querying and managing the Server;

 - **Different Runtimes:** single-node (useful for learning, prototyping and testing), hosted in the Cloud, and Distributed versions;